 - Azo Dyes: Synthetic dyes that sparked my sensitivity.

-Best Non-Toxic Mat Materials
+Best Low-Irritant Mat Materials

 These materials saved my practice, keeping it safe and sustainable.
 For additional support in your practice, consider using essential yoga props like blocks and straps.